Cheesemans Antarctica, Falklands and South Georgia, Natural History Photography Blog

 Trip report and photos from Antarctica, the Falkland Islands, South Georgia Island, the South Orkney Islands and the South Shetland Islands on the icebreaker M/V Polar Star with Cheesemans Ecology Safaris.

 I have just returned from a one-month trip during which I joined the most recent Cheesemans Ecology Safaris voyage to the Falklands, South Georgia Island and the Antarctic Peninsula.
-(Note: the Cheesemans are repeating this trip in December 2011, many cabins are already reserved.)
 This was one of the few trips I have experienced that can honestly be called an “expedition”.
 There are a variety of tour operators that conduct trips to Antarctica, somewhat fewer that include Falklands and South Georgia as well.
 The Cheesemans claim to fame with this trip is that they get their guests ashore as much as possible.
 Did they?
 Absolutely!
 In spite of serious challenges presented by poor weather, expedition leader Ted Cheeseman and his crack staff really delivered, doing their utmost to work safely with the captain and crew of the M/V Polar Star to get us ashore.
 We made 29 landings with a total of about 130 hours ashore.
 That is in addition to the many hours we had both in zodiacs and on the deck of the M/V Polar Star admiring the scenery and wildlife of the wonderful Southern Ocean waters.

 I am not too keen about traveling in large groups.
 Usually I make my own plans, arrange my own accomodations, and do my own thing once I arrive somewhere.
 However, travel to Antarctica and South Georgia Island is sufficiently difficult that getting there on one’s own is just not feasible.
 The economies of scale and logistic realities make it necessary to join some kind of group, either a lay-group of travelers or a scientific party.
 A few years ago Bob returned from the 2007/2008 Cheesemans Antarctica trip and stated very simply that it was the greatest trip he and Rosie had ever experienced.
 Coming from a couple who spends 6-8 months a year traveling and who has been literally all over the world, his recommendation required that I sit up and take notice.
 So I decided to give Antarctica a try.
 I researched operators and scrutinized comments on the web by other travelers who had taken this sort of trip before.
 What influenced me most was a series of short conversations I had with Ted Cheeseman.
 Ted repeatedly stressed that the Cheesemans’ itinerary placed great emphasis on getting people ashore.
 I really did not want to find myself trapped on a boat after investing so much time, effort and money to get to Antarctica.
 I wanted to be ashore, among outdoors people who enjoyed long days with their boots on the ground, experiencing the wonders of these places first hand.
 Ted’s attitude about maximum time ashore made my decision simple, and I joined the recent 2009/2010 Cheesemans 26-day trip to Falklands, South Georgia and the Antarctic peninsula.